Vidyasagar Institute of Mental Health and Neuro and Allied Sciences

 Vidya Sagar Institute of Mental Health and Neuro and Allied Sciences (VIMHANS) is a mental healthcare institution in South Delhi.
 It was founded in 1987 as a tribute to the Indian psychiatrist Vidya Sagar.

 Healthcare functions

-VIMHANS is the only non-government institution that runs an in-patient facility for persons with mental illness.
+VIMHANS is a non-government institution that runs an in-patient facility for persons with mental illness.
 VIMHANS, also supports community outreach centres in Mehrauli, Delhi and Rohtak, Haryana.
 The hospital conducts free medical camps in various disciplines in various slums and villages in the National Capital Region.

 Controversy and criticism

 North India’s first multiple sclerosis treatment centre at VIMHANS

 New Delhi's first specialised multiple sclerosis (MS) treatment centre was inaugurated by the Delhi CM Sheila Dikshit at VIMHANS in the presence of the patients, caregivers and doctors.

 The MS center at VIMHANS would reportedly be North India's first dedicated MS-care centre where patients will get comprehensive management by a team of experts, including neurologists, psychologists, psychiatrists, physical and occupational therapists, urologists, and radiologists, all under the same roof.